MacDraDex/DataRepProject/README.md

 ## Introduction
 This project provides the design and documentation for the dataset "County Galway Libraries" which is available at [data.gov.ie](https://data.gov.ie/dataset/county-galway-libraries).

+### Dataset
 This dataset provides usefull information about public libraries such as : location,address,web address, e-mail and opening times in Co.Galway.
+In this dataset information are stored in 27 rows that contains name in the field and 15 columns which contains the names of headers.

-Below You will find a breakdown of dataset provided in CSV file.
+Below You will find a breakdown of dataset provided in [CSV file](https://data.gov.ie/dataset/county-galway-libraries/resource/7b003559-841f-4342-b2be-9a7ed45439cf).

 Column Name | Description
 ------------|------------